sirosen/globus-sdk-python/docs/testing/getting_started.rst

     # or just one response from it by name
     rset.activate("default")

-Note that activating a whole repsonse set may or may not make sense.
+Note that activating a whole response set may or may not make sense.
 For example, the response set for ``AuthClient.get_identities`` provides various responses for the same API call.